analysis-tools-dev/static-analysis/README.md

 * [credo](https://github.com/rrrene/credo) - A static code analysis tool with a focus on code consistency and teaching.
 * [sobelow](https://github.com/nccgroup/sobelow) - Security-focused static analysis for the Phoenix Framework

+## Elm

+* [elm-analyse](https://stil4m.github.io/elm-analyse/) - A tool that allows you to analyse your Elm code, identify deficiencies and apply best practices.

 ## Erlang